 Proven to be a versatile tool, video is going beyond the world of advertising and even marketing to upgrade the customer experience in new ways.
 Whether it’s a service interaction or a renewal message, touchpoints across the customer journey can be elevated through the use of video.

-With video, those touchpoints become more human — personalized and engaging.
+With video, those touchpoints become more human — personalised and engaging.
 It’s VIP treatment for every customer, even when you have millions of customers around the globe.

 8. Accessibility Leads to Authenticity